anubansal17/Coding-Career-Journey/RoadMap/README.md

 145. Remove Duplicate from Sorted array </br>
 146. Max continuous number of 1’s  </br>

-Day12: (Bits) (Optional, very rare topic in interviews, but if you have time left, someone might ask)
-68. Check if a number if a power of 2 or not in O(1) </br>
-69. Count total set bits </br>
-70. Divide Integers without / operator</br>
-71. Power Set (this is very important) </br>
-72. Find MSB in o(1) </br>
-73. Find square of a number without using multiplication or division operators. </br>

 ## Day22: (Graphs) - Done
 150. [Storing graph using adjacency list](https://github.com/anubansal17/Coding-Career-Journey/blob/master/RoadMap/150_AdjacencyLists.cpp)
 151. [Find number of connected components in a graph](https://www.spoj.com/problems/CAM5/) - Spoj Problem